loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_PIN_EMAIL.md

   <img src="pro_campaign_integration/procampaign_api_key.png" alt="LoyJoy to ProCampaign API key section" title="LoyJoy to ProCampaign API key" width="800"/>
 </p>

-Scroll down to the section `Fields for giveaway participation`.
-Now fill in the **Newsletter list name** and the **Newsletter transaction name** into the according fields in LoyJoy.
-The field Participation privacy is not required and meant for special cases (to transfer the privacy attribute).
+Scroll down to the section `Cases were only the transaction name to be sent can be set`.
+Now fill in the **PIN email transaction name** into the according fields in LoyJoy.
+This will trigger the connected action in ProCampaign and send the requested PIN email to your customer.

 <p align="center">
   <img src="PIN/api_PIN_email.png" alt="API PIN Email" title="API PIN Email in LoyJoy" width="800"/>
 </p>

 Scroll down and activate the integration for your bot in the field "Choose on which bots the integration should be active".
 Click on "Add a mapping" to create a mapping for the email field.
 Then choose `process variable` and type in **customer_email** to refer to your data field in your chat flow.
 Now just type in the source name of the data field in ProCampaign **Email**.